JJAnalytics/Production-Inventory-Insights/README.md

 - Which brands have the most unsold inventory compared to their sales?

-- How can production be optimized to align with changing sales trends?
+- How can production be optimised to align with changing sales trends?

 <a href="https://github.com/JJAnalytics/Production-Inventory-Insights/blob/main/Dashboard.png">View Dashboard</a>

 ## Cleaning & Transformation Of Dataset
-- Correct data types.
+- Corrected data types.

 - Removed null & missing values.